Fretch-troy1001/housing-price-prediction/README.md

 # Ames Housing Price Prediction: An End-to-End Regression Analysis

-This project was created for *Ames Real Estate Partners*, a fictional mid-sized real estate agency.
-Their pricing strategy relied heavily on agent intuition—often inconsistent and hard to justify with clients.
+This project was created for *Ames Real Estate Partners*, a fictional real estate agency.
+Their pricing strategy relied heavily on agent intuition often inconsistent and hard to justify with clients.
 The goal was to build a data-driven model that could predict home prices more reliably and consistently across listings.

 The project follows a full data science lifecycle: from loading and exploring the data, through feature engineering and model training, to delivering a final regression model tuned for performance and interpretability.